builder38/IoToken-View/README.md

 Geo-located XRPL NFTs adhere to the GeoJSON spatial data standard recognized by most GIS mapping applications which provides interoperability between FieldBoss and GIS.

-A FieldBoss Use Case
+An IoToken View Use Case
 --------------------

-The _**FieldBoss**_ application is designed to be an easy to use map based data collection tool that incorporates the concept of decentralized spatial data collection and storage.
+The _**IoToken View**_ application is designed to be an easy to use map based data collection tool that incorporates the concept of decentralized spatial data collection and storage.
 Built with interchangeable React Components, it can be easily tailored for most field mapping needs.

-Here we present a _**FieldBoss**_ use case showing how geo-located NFTs created on the XRP Ledger can be used in a field mapping application that performs and manages routine inspections of stormwater abatement structures (BMPs).
+Here we present a _**IoToken View**_ use case showing how geo-located NFTs created on the XRP Ledger can be used in a field mapping application that performs and manages routine inspections of stormwater abatement structures (BMPs).
 Each structure on the map is represented as a point, line, or polygon feature.
 The geometry of these features is stored within an NFT on the XRP Ledger.
 New structures can be added and existing structures can be inspected.
 A record of all inspections (current and previous) for each feature is stored in a decentralized file system (Ceramic) and retrievable through the application's data form.

 Getting Started
 ---------------

-The _**FieldBoss**_ application has been deployed on AWS as a web service available to all.
+The _**IoToken View**_ application has been deployed on AWS as a web service available to all.
 No installation or configuration is required.
 This web service application serves as a demo and is designed to be a 'sandbox' that can be used to collect 'real data' in the field.

 *   Supported Browsers:
     *   Chrome